Vansitha/unix-pipe-cmd-simulator/README.md

 Step 1: `cd pipe_simulator`

-Step 2: run `make` \n
+Step 2: run `make`

-Creates a 'bin' directory containing the compiled object files Creates an executable in the current working directory called "pipesim"
+ - Creates a 'bin' directory containing the compiled object files
+- Creates an executable in the current working directory called "pipesim"

 Step 3: run `./pipesim <input-file-name.txt>`

-Step 4 (Before running the program again): run `make rmout` This will remove all output files created by the program during runtime.
+Step 4 (Before running the program again): run `make rmout`
+- This will remove all output files created by the program during runtime.
-This step is a required since the program does not replace any output files generated when executed again.
+- This step is a required since the program does not replace any output files generated when executed again.

 Step 5 (Optional): run `make clean`
-Removes executable, bin directories and any file named as "output<num>.txt"
+- Removes executable, bin directories and any file named as "output<num>.txt"

 ## Assumptions